September 23, 2015

 Technology continuously evolves and becomes more integral to our lives each day - in the workplace, in our homes and all around us in every environment.
 When one considers what are STEM subjects specific to technology, information technology (IT) comes first to mind.
 It starts with the fundamentals of technology, which offer a broad introduction to the tools and applications you need to become a successful professional in the IT sector.
 From there, coursework covers everything from network and telecommunication management to database design and software development.
 Essentially, subject matter in bachelor's degree IT courses are designed to build technical abilities and impart the professional skills to pursue a rewarding career in the IT field or move forward to a graduate program.

-With 11 program concentrations, SNHU’s BS in IT lets you choose an area that interests you most.
-Concentrations include cyber security, data analytics, database administration, database management, game design & development, geographic information systems, information technology management, network & telecommunications, robotics & artificial intelligence, software development and web design & development.
+Many BS in IT degree programs offer a range of concentrations including cyber security, data analytics, geographic information systems, information technology management, network & telecommunications, robotics & artificial intelligence, software development and web design & development.

 Cyber security is particularly newsworthy, with reports of major corporate hacks commonplace across the media each day.
 According to the U.S. Department of Homeland Security (DHS), "cyberspace and its underlying infrastructure are vulnerable to a wide range of risk stemming from both physical and cyber threats and hazards."
 DHS notes that as information technology further integrates with physical infrastructure operations, risks increase as well, with the potential for serious events that could create large-scale harm or disruption to the U.S. economy and the lives of its citizens.

-With an IT/cyber security concentration, you’ll learn how to defend and protect networks and information systems against nefarious cyber attacks.
-SNHU recently introduced a graduate online degree, an MS in Cyber Security, to help address this ever-growing challenge at an advanced level.
+With an IT/cyber security concentration, you'll learn how to defend and protect networks and information systems against nefarious cyber attacks.
+An online graduate degree in MS in Cyber Security, can help address this ever-growing challenge at an advanced level.
 Not surprisingly, President Obama recognized cyber attacks as one of the top issues facing Americans today in his 2015 State of the Union address.
 This is a global issue, however.
 The Symantec Report estimates there are 300,000 to a million unfilled security jobs throughout the world, a sure indication that a cyber security degree can lead to tremendous opportunity.
-The MS in Cyber Security program also offers an IT management concentration, which provides a deeper dive into managing various aspects of IT, such as the relationships between structure and process in project management and the management of IT functions within an organization

 U.S. Air Force veteran Donald Tavano has set his sights on cyber security for his post-military career.
 He's pursuing his master's in IT with a concentration in information security.
 Tavano says, "I hope to become a valuable asset to the information security business, thanks to a good solid education."